 Tickets: Salisbury Information Centre, Fish Row, Salisbury Phone: 01722 342860 or from www.ticketsource.co.uk/studiotheatresalisbury

-Studio Theatre is now over sixty years old and was situated in various premises in Salisbury before coming to roost in our purpose-built 92-seater theatre in Ashley Road.
+Studio Theatre is now seventy years old and was situated in various premises in Salisbury before coming to roost in our purpose-built 92-seater theatre in Ashley Road.
 We have charitable status (Charity No. 253957).

 Stage adaptations go wrong when someone thinks they know better than the author – it’s as simple as that.
 Otherwise, it generally works.

 Last year, locally a small company put on Going Postal.
 They were amateurs, but bloody good and far more professional than the professionals.
 They got it exactly right, including the music.
 So I think I’ll stick to amdram – I can beat them up if they get it wrong.
 But I don’t need to because generally they get it right.